-My goal was to inspire you to see past the old and onto the new, the what-could-be.
-Time to go snag up all those clearance Christmas decor items at the thrift store and make them your own.
-Woot!
+With that in mind, my goal was to inspire you to see past the old and onto the new, the what-could-be.
+Also, it’s time to go snag up all those clearance Christmas decor items at the thrift store and make them your own.

-Do pin and share how to upcycle old Christmas decor because you know there are others out there debating… 😉
+In addition, pin and share how to upcycle old Christmas decor because you know there are others out there debating.

 Up next, this other thrifted item is about to get a new look and life.
 Head here to see.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time to see what my blogger friends have for you below.